twolffpiggott/forecast/README.md

 - **Property Sale Commission Rate**: The commission percentage for property sale.
 - **Rental Escalation Rate**: The annual escalation rate for rental.
 - **Property Expenses Escalation Rate**: The annual escalation rate for property expenses.
+- **Inflation rate**: Assumed annual inflation rate used to calculate the real value of investments.

 ## Scenarios Compared